tgchandu25/Hiring-Assistant-Chatbot/README.md

 ## ▶️ Running the App
 Just run `app.py` on Hugging Face Spaces.
 No extra setup required.

+## 🚀 The Chatbot is Live here
+👉 [Click here to interact with the chatbot on Hugging Face Spaces] https://huggingface.co/spaces/TGChandu/Hiring_Assistant_Chatbot

 ## 📬 Contact
 Created as part of an AI Engineer Internship hiring challenge.